-Something that many people wonder about is what is pirate glass?
-There are so many different types and colours of sea glass that it can be difficult to keep up with them all.
-If you have found a piece of what looks like black seaglass, then you might be looking how to find out if you have discovered pirate glass.
+Something that many people wonder about is what pirate glass is?
+There are so many different sea glass types and colours that it can be challenging to keep up with them all.
+If you have found a piece of what looks like black seaglass, you might be looking how to find out if you have discovered pirate glass.

-In this article, we are going to explain everything that you need to know about pirate glass, what it is, and even where you might be able to find some.
-Hopefully, this will help you to know when you have found pirate glass, and you can find out exactly where it comes from.
+In this article, we will explain everything that you need to know about pirate glass, what it is, and even where you might be able to find some.
+Hopefully, this will help you see when you have discovered pirate glass, and you can find out exactly where it comes from.

 What is Pirate Glass?

 As we seaglass collectors like to call it, Pirate glass is a type of glass that you can find that was originally part of really old black glass bottles.
 It is not really known if pirate glass really came from pirates or not, but one could assume they were purely because of the age of the bottles.

 Water was often too contaminated to drink, so they would have consumed copious amounts of alcohol instead, like ale and rum.
 Rum was the most affordable and readily available of the alcoholic drinks, so that is what they took with them aboard their ships.
 Bottles of rum were often used back then as an essential item for survival at sea.
 Inside the bottles would have been a mixture of lime, sugar, and rum, which was consumed to prevent scurvy, so who knows, maybe pirates did drink from them hence the name pirate seaglass.

 Early rum bottles were made in the Caribbean, making it really easy for pirates to get a hold of them.
 Piracy was widespread in this area, and rum would have been much too expensive to make on remote islands.
 Another great thing about rum is that it could be stored well, allowing it to last for long periods when out at sea.